cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals/README.md

 <img width="1024" alt="image" src="https://user-images.githubusercontent.com/110976272/215296529-0ba577fb-0762-442b-a59e-52ad31e6377b.png">

-:arrow_right: Do make sure to follow the blue box note of enabling IP forwarding on the Concentrator NVA’s NIC.
+:warning: Do make sure to follow the blue box note of enabling IP forwarding on the Concentrator NVA’s NIC.
 When a UDR is configured with an NVA as Next-Hop, IP forwarding must be enabled on the NVA NIC receiving the traffic or packets will be dropped.

 All the subnets that should know about the On-Prem prefixes must be explicitly associated to the *SpokeRT* route table, containing the /16 static route to the Concentrator NVA.
 For this scenario we have associated all the subnets of Spoke1 and Spoke2 VNETs and the HubTestVM subnet to the *SpokeRT* route table.